North Northamptonshire Council (24 019 678)

 Final decision

-- We will not investigate Ms X’s complaint because we could not achieve the outcome she seeks given her intention to begin court proceedings about the matter.
+- We will not investigate Ms X’s complaint because we could not achieve a meaningful outcome.

 Investigator's decision on behalf of the Ombudsman